iecse/OrderOfChaos_TechTatva2025/46.Array of Radiant Runes/Question.md

-# Problem: Array of Radiant Runes
+# Array of Radiant Runes

 A rune in the array is called **radiant** if it **shines brighter than all the runes to its right.**